Ceci007/counter/README.md

 # counter

-This app, made with React, allows users to count how many of an item and how many types of items have been added, functionally resembling a shopping cart in an e-commerce page.
+This app is made with React, and it allows users to count how many of an item and how many types of items have been added, functionally resembling a shopping cart in an e-commerce page.

 ![screenshot](./app_screenshot.png)